Blessed Eusebius was the founder of the Order of Saint Paul the First Hermit.

 Eusebius was born in the Hungarian town of Esztergom in the early thirteenth century.
-He stood out from others even when very young.
+He stood out from others even when he was very young.
 Those who knew him marvelled at his knowledge and piety.
-He often stayed awake all night keeping vigil.
+He often stayed awake all night, keeping vigil.
 He devoted all his time to prayer, the psalms, meditation and learning.
-Sometimes he spoke to people about ways they could gain special wisdom which would bring them closer to God.
+Sometimes he spoke to people about ways to gain special wisdom that would bring them closer to God.
 Eusebius was made a canon in Esztergom.

-Eusebius was not only famous for his virtues, but also for his generous hospitality.
+Eusebius was not only famous for his virtues but also his generous hospitality.
 He was often visited by hermits who lived in abodes scattered throughout the mountainous region around Esztergom.
-On these occasions the hermits exchanged woven baskets for food.
+On these occasions, the hermits exchanged woven baskets for food.
 Eusebius admired these hermits so much that he decided to become a hermit himself.
-The invasion of the Tartar hordes into Hungary interrupted his plan.
+Unfortunately, the invasion of the Tartar hordes into Hungary interrupted his plan.

-After the Tartars had left he still remained at his post and may have helped in the rebuilding of his country.
-In all it took him three years to ask permission from his superior, the Archbishop Istvan Vancsa to leave and begin a new life as a hermit.
+After the Tartars had left, he remained at his post and may have helped rebuild his country.
+In all, it took him three years to ask permission from his superior, Archbishop Istvan Vancsa, to leave and begin a new life as a hermit.
 He thus did not flee from difficulties but made a peacetime, conscious decision for a life of self-sacrifice and penance.

-At this time many others also become hermits, determined to serve Christ in solitude.
+At this time, many others also become hermits, determined to serve Christ in solitude.
 Their parents and friends tried to persuade them to return.
-Eusebius made this reply to them: Although Christ loved his Mother and also his cousin John the Apostle and knew his crucifixion was causing them both untold sorrow, Christ did not save himself from the cross.
+Eusebius made this reply to them: Although Christ loved his Mother and also his cousin John the Apostle and knew his crucifixion was causing them both untold sorrow.
+Christ did not save himself from the cross.
 Christ died the way he chose to.
-Following Christ's example Eusebius and his fellow hermits cannot choose to descend from the cross of penitence in spite of the lamentations of beloved ones.
+Following Christ’s example, Eusebius and his fellow hermits cannot choose to descend from the cross of penitence despite the lamentations of beloved ones.
 We are staying!
-Hearing these words from the depths of Eusebius' soul the parents and friends could make no reply.
+Hearing these words from the depths of Eusebius’ soul, the parents and friends could make no reply.

 Eusebius moved into a triple cave near Szanto.
 He placed a large wooden cross in front of the cave.
 It was there where he prayed and meditated.
-One night while praying he had a vision.
-The entire Pilis mountain range was fill of tiny flames.
-These flames started to move towards him and finally in front of the cross by his cave, the flames converged into one enormous blazing torch.
-Eusebius then heard a voice coming from the cross: Eusebius, summon all the hermits and found a monastic community.
+One night while praying, he had a vision.
+The entire Pilis mountain range was filled with tiny flames.
+These flames started to move towards him, and finally, in front of the cross by his cave, the flames converged into one enormous blazing torch.
+Eusebius then heard a voice coming from the cross: Eusebius summon all the hermits and found a monastic community.
 The love present in each will be the bond that will unite you and enable each to give loving service.

-The vision was followed by deed.
-At the beginning of the second half of the thirteenth century Eusebius established the first Hungarian monastic order.
-At the National Synod at Esztergom in 1256 he signed his name as the first provincial of the Order of St. Paul the First Hermit.
+The vision was followed by the deed.
+At the beginning of the second half of the thirteenth century, Eusebius established the first Hungarian monastic Order.
+At the National Synod at Esztergom in 1256, he signed his name as the first provincial of the Order of St. Paul the First Hermit.
 In 1262 Eusebius and some fellow monks journeyed to the Court of Pope Urban IV.
 There the pontiff was asked to endorse the Order.
-Eusebius had the support of St. Thomas of Aquino and also of the first Hungarian Cardinal, Istvan Vancsa, the very same person who gave permission to Eusebius to become a hermit.
+Eusebius had the support of St. Thomas of Aquino and also of the first Hungarian Cardinal, Istvan Vancsa, the very same person who permitted Eusebius to become a hermit.

-Eusebius was the abbot of his cloister for 20 years.
-When he was near death he gathered his brother hermits around him and blessed them.
-On the 19th January 1270 in the cloister of Szentkereszt (Holy Cross) Eusebius died.
-There were sixteen Pauline cloisters during Eusebius' lifetime and after his death this number rose to nearly 150.
+Eusebius was the abbot of his monastery for 20 years.
+When he was near death, he gathered his brother hermits around him and blessed them.
+On the 20th of January 1270, in the monastery of Szentkereszt (Holy Cross), Eusebius died.
+There were sixteen Pauline monasteries during Eusebius’ lifetime, and this number rose to nearly 150.

 Let us pray